 Meeting Dr. de Moor

-The little red-headed girl, known as Katy, was referred to pediatric cardiologist Michael de Moor, MD whose practice at Floating Hospital for Children’s Pediatric Specialty Center in Chelmsford was down the hall from the family’s pediatrician.
-Dr. de Moor, Pediatric Cardiology at Floating Hospital at Tufts Medical Center, did his own stethoscope listening and ordered an electrocardiogram (EKG) to evaluate the heart’s electrical system as well as an echocardiogram (echo) to assess the heart’s structure and measure blood flow.
+The little red-headed girl, known as Katy, was referred to pediatric cardiologist Michael de Moor, MD whose practice at Tufts Children's Hospital’s Pediatric Specialty Center in Chelmsford was down the hall from the family’s pediatrician.
+Dr. de Moor, Pediatric Cardiology at Tufts Children's Hospital at Tufts Medical Center, did his own stethoscope listening and ordered an electrocardiogram (EKG) to evaluate the heart’s electrical system as well as an echocardiogram (echo) to assess the heart’s structure and measure blood flow.

 Lisa and her husband, Billy, a Lowell police officer, felt their anxiety level rise with each test.
 “Dr. de Moor had the awesome responsibility of telling us that Katy had a hole in her heart,” recalls Lisa, her voice tight with emotion.
 “He was so calm and reassuring.
 He spoke slowly—it helped that he has a lovely accent—and drew us a detailed diagram so we could fully understand.”

 Katy was diagnosed with ventricular septal defect (VSD), a common heart defect that is present at birth (congenital).
 According to Dr. de Moor, “VSD is a hole between the two pumping chambers of the heart, the left ventricle and the right ventricle.
 Every time the heart beats, oxygenated blood travels across the hole from the left ventricle to the right and over to the lungs instead of out to the body.
 This causes the heart and lungs to work harder, making breathing more difficult.
 A child can develop lung infections and may have issues feeding and growing normally.”